webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Spring-Away.md

 - Ability/Cost/5
 - Ability/Tier/High
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Spring Away
+>5+  Speed

 Whenever you succeed on a Speed defense roll, you can immediately move up to a short distance.
 You cannot use this ability more than once in a given round.
 Enabler.